osjoberg/LinqCache/Readme.md

 + Minor fixes

 **Version 0.1.2**
-+ Fixed broken SqlDependency LinqToSql support
++ Fixed broken SqlDependency LINQ-to-SQL support
 + Detect unsupported queries for SqlDependency
 + Detect changetracking not running for SqlDependency
 + Invalidator.OnInit should only execute once